Installation And Usage

 The safest usage of xeus-cpp from source is to build and install it within a clean environment named xeus-cpp.
 You can create and activate this environment with mamba by executing the following

-Now you can compile the kernel from the source by executing (replace $CONDA_PREFIX with a custom installation prefix if need be)
+Now you can compile the kernel from the source and run the C++ tests by executing (replace $CONDA_PREFIX with a custom installation prefix if need be)

 Installation within a mamba environment (wasm build instructions)